danoz73/RecyclerViewFastScroller/README.md

 Below are some simple steps to using a RecyclerViewFastScroller.
 Currently, there is only a single implementation (`VerticalRecyclerViewFastScroller`), so that will be used here.

-The best way to check everything out is to peruse the example code and run the example app.
+The best way to check everything out is to peruse the example code and run the sample Application.
 See how `VerticalRecyclerViewFastScroller` is utilized in the `recycler_view_frag.xml`.

 ##### Example Code